RIM91-sys/git-practice/README.md

-"This is my Git practice repo!"
+This is my Git practice repo!
-"Adding more text to README for update."
+Adding more text to README for update.
+Updated again for another commit